-Although Distributed Intelligence will improve the performance of IoT applications, there are many research challenges and questions regard enabling it.
-This section illustrates the challenges of enabling Distributed Intelligence between cloud computing and edge computing with some suggested solutions.
-Such as how the gateway and the cloud interact with each other?
-Which tasks should be offloaded to the cloud? which techniques determine to either process the task locally or offload it to the cloud?
+Although Distributed Intelligence will improve the performance of IoT applications, there are many research challenges and questions.
+This section illustrates the challenges of enabling Distributed Intelligence between cloud computing and edge computing with some suggested solutions, such as: How the gateway and the cloud interact with each other?
+Which tasks should be offloaded to the cloud?
+Which techniques determine to either process the task locally or offload it to the cloud?

-A. Single board computer capabilities
+A. Single Board Computer Capabilities

 Nowadays, single board computers have been developed rapidly.
 However, they still have limited computations and storage capabilities that impact their role to be a gateway between the end devices and the cloud layers, as end devices generate a huge amount of data that requires processing.
 The gateway has to be robust and flexible to take care of several issues such as data processing, data management, security, and QoS.
 It is challenging to accomplish all the tasks instantaneously using current resource-constrained single board computers.
-Thus, the solution is to offload certain tasks to the cloud for processing and making the decision.
+Thus, the solution is to offload certain tasks to the cloud for processing and making decision.
 Offloading techniques will keep the gateway under load and perform their jobs properly.

-B. IoT Gateway Platform issues
+B. IoT Gateway Platform Issues

-The software frameworks at the gateway level still have challenges in processing raw data locally and make the action.
+The software frameworks at the gateway level still have challenges in processing raw data locally and taking action.
 An intelligence algorithm should be implemented in the platform to be able to process data based on learning from experience.
 Combining IoT and machine learning is essential to provide intelligence at the gateway to learn from experience.
 Many machine learning algorithms can play an essential role in processing IoT data such as decision trees, deep learning, and reinforcement learning.